matloff/regtools/inst/UnbalancedClasses.md

 With this approach, we'd miss all the fraudulent cases.
-There aren't many of them, but even the small number of cases can cause big damage, so it is definitely an important issue.
+There aren't many of them, but even the small number of cases can cause big damage, i.e. we are very worried about false negatives (positive meaning we guess the transaction is fraudulent).
 Yet **the solution is not to force the data to be balanced.**

+## First alternative

-Instead, we *could* formally assign loss values to the two kinds of error, i.e. false positives and false negatives, from the fraud point of view.
+We *could* formally assign specific numerical relative weights to the two kinds of error, i.e. false positives and false negatives.
+One could then trick our ML algorithm into achieving those weights, via mathematically derivations we won't go into here.

+## Better alternative

-*But it's much easier to take an informal approach:*  We simply calculate the conditional probabilities of the classes, given the features, and have our code flag any that are above a threshhold we specify.
+**But it's much easier to take an informal approach:**  We simply calculate the conditional probabilities of the classes, given the features, and have our code flag any that are above a threshhold we specify.
 (Actually, `mlr3` does mention something similar to this as an alternative to artificially balancing the data.)

 In the credit card fraud case, we may decide, say, to flag any transaction with at least a 25% chance of being fraudulent.
-We could then check these further by hand.
+We could then investigate these further by hand.

+**This is the natural, simple approach,** explainable to anyone regardless of whether they have a good background in stat/ML.

 The code would look like this
-(using the same data to fit and predict, just an illustration):
+(using the same data to fit and predict, just an illustration), say for **glm()**:

 ``` r